dev-cycles/contextive/src/vscode/contextive/README.md

 It should only take around 10 minutes - we'd really appreciate your thoughts!
 [Click here](https://forms.gle/3pJSUYmLHv5RQ1m1A) to take the survey.

-While the survey is underway, you'll also notice a one-time unobtrusive popup when Contextive first starts (since v1.10.2).
+While the survey is underway, you'll also notice a one-time unobtrusive popup inviting users to help shape the future of Contextive when it is loaded (since v1.10.2).
 This popup will be removed when we complete the survey.

 ## Getting Started